All My Rage

 Sal and Noor are former friends growing up in a small desert town.
 Noor wants to go to college but her guardian will not let her.
 Sal wants to save his parents' business, a motel, but it is deep in debt.
-Their friendship rekindles after a tragedy, but Sal's choices and Noor's secrets threaten to tear them apart.
+Their friendship rekindles after a tragedy, but Sal's choices, as well as Noor's secrets, threaten to tear them apart.
 Meanwhile, we learn about Misbah, Sal's mother, and what brought her to America.